Andrew Benintendi Player Props: White Sox vs. Red Sox

 Andrew Benintendi At The Plate

-- Benintendi leads Chicago with an OBP of .339 this season while batting .272 with 24 walks and 33 runs scored.
+- Benintendi has an OPS of .707, fueled by an OBP of .341 to go with a slugging percentage of .366.
+All three of those stats are best among Chicago hitters this season.

-- Among the qualified batters in baseball, his batting average ranks 47th, his on-base percentage ranks 64th, and he is 142nd in the league in slugging.
+- Among the qualified batters in MLB play, his batting average ranks 40th, his on-base percentage ranks 62nd, and he is 135th in the league in slugging.

-- Benintendi has picked up a hit in 77.9% of his 68 games this season, with at least two hits in 23.5% of those games.

-- He has gone deep in one of 68 games, and in 0.3% of his plate appearances.
+- He has homered in one of 69 games, and in 0.3% of his plate appearances.

-- He has scored in 29 of 68 games this year, and more than once 3 times.
+- He has scored in 42.0% of his games this season, with more than one run scored in 4.3%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.